Dorothy Sterling, writer of Black women

 Dorothy Sterling was born on this date in 1913.
-She is a Jewish-American writer, journalist, and historian.
+She was a Jewish American writer, journalist, and historian.

 She was born in New York City and grew up in Manhattan.
 She started Wellesley College at the age of 16 and received her bachelor’s degree from Barnard College in 1934.
 After graduating, she worked as an editor and author of the weekly column, "Paris Notes," for Art News and for the Federal Writers Project as a writer in New York.